jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-through low traffic Denial of Service attacks, which could result in as dramatic an impact as the attacker being able to route the devices traffic through an attackers controlled machine.In March 2021, Adam Roberts published a blog postdescribing SAML XML Injection.
+through low traffic Denial of Service attacks, which could result in as dramatic an impact as the attacker being able to route the devices traffic through an attackers controlled machine.
+In March 2021, Adam Roberts published a blog post describing SAML XML Injection.
 The blog post described a novel class of vulnerability that was detected in several SSO services assessed by NCC Group, specifically affecting Security Assertion Markup Language (SAML) implementations.
-The flaw could allow an attacker to modify SAML responses generated by an Identity Provider, and thereby gain unauthorized access to arbitrary user accounts, or to escalate privileges within an application.In March 2021, Manuel Gins Rodrguez publishedadvisories, Technical Advisory Multiple Vulnerabilities in Netgear ProSAFE Plus JGS516PE GS116Ev2
+The flaw could allow an attacker to modify SAML responses generated by an Identity Provider, and thereby gain unauthorized access to arbitrary user accounts, or to escalate privileges within an application.
+In March 2021, Manuel Gins Rodrguez published advisories, Technical Advisory Multiple Vulnerabilities in Netgear ProSAFE Plus JGS516PE GS116Ev2
-Switches, for 15 vulnerabilities that he found in the Netgear ProSAFE Plus JGS516PE GS116Ev2 switches, the most critical of which could allow unauthenticated users to gain arbitrary code execution.In March 2021, Richard Warren published a Technical Advisory \- Dell SupportAssist Local Privilege Escalation (CVE\-2021\-21518\) to disclose a vulnerability he found that when running PC\-Doctor modules, the Dell
+Switches, for 15 vulnerabilities that he found in the Netgear ProSAFE Plus JGS516PE GS116Ev2 switches, the most critical of which could allow unauthenticated users to gain arbitrary code execution.
+In March 2021, Richard Warren published a Technical Advisory \- Dell SupportAssist Local Privilege Escalation (CVE\-2021\-21518\) to disclose a vulnerability he found that when running PC\-Doctor modules, the Dell